BijanSeif/OpenSRANE_Documentation/source/user/PostProcessing/SubpackagesGlobParameters.rst

    .. note::

 	  This class can not be called directly and it should be called from the object(like plant unit) that it was assigned to.
-Look at the follwing example.
+Look at the following example.

    .. csv-table::
       :header: "Parameter", "Description"